vitessio/website/content/en/docs/21.0/user-guides/configuration-advanced/transport-security-model.md

 It is also possible to configure `etcd` to require/verify client certificates from the clients; for that use the `--trusted-ca-file` option to point to the PEM CA cert that the client certs are signed with.

-### Configuring ZooKeeper for secure connections
+### Configuring ZooKeeper for Secure Connections

 We will not cover setting up `Zookeeper` with certificates in this guide.
 You can consult the `Zookeeper` documenation [here](https://cwiki.apache.org/confluence/display/ZOOKEEPER/ZooKeeper+SSL+User+Guide), specifically the `Server` section.
 Note that you can use `easy-rsa` as above to generate your server private key and certificate pairs.
 If you do not require client authentication, that is sufficient, and you then just have to distribute your CA certificate (`/home/user/CA/pki/ca.crt` in the examples above) to your clients, and proceed as in the next section.

-### Configuring secure connectivity between vtgate/vttablet/vtctld and ZooKeeper
+### Configuring Secure Connectivity between vtgate/vttablet/vtctld and ZooKeeper

 The Vitess servers (vtgate/vttablet/vtctld) share the same set of parameters to connect via TLS to `Zookeeper`: